-70 2.1 10+ year Winter Storm Dataset
+2.1 10+ year Winter Storm Dataset

-We use observations from 264 storm days in the northeast US from over 10 years (2012-2023) to ensure we are studying the relationships over a large representative sample.
+We use observations from 264 storm days in the northeast US from over 10 years (2012-2023) to ensure we are studying the 85 relationships over a large representative sample.
 Following the methodologies of Hoban (2016) and Ganetis et al. (2018), we define a winter storm as any date within the months of October to March for the years 2012-2023 where at least 25.4 mm (1 inch) of snow depth was reported over a 24-hour period at at least two out of 14 stations shown in Fig. 2b.
 We used a threshold of 25.4 mm to include a wide range of storms in our analysis and not only those that produce a large snow accumulation.
+The

-The daily data at each station was gathered from the Global Historical Climatology Network daily (GHCNd) database (Menne et al., 2012).
+- 90 daily snow depth data at each station was gathered from the Global Historical Climatology Network daily (GHCNd) database (Menne et al., 2012).
 We selected the subset of 14 stations to focus on storms that impacted the more densely-populated regions of the northeast US and to minimize the inclusion of storms that were predominantly lake-effect snow events.
+While the majority of the stations we use to define winter storm events are close to the coast, it is possible that by using the Albany, NY and Binghamton, NY stations that some lake-effect events are included in our dataset.
+Lake-effect snow bands passing overhead - 95 have a documented relationship to heavier snow rates (Kristovich et al., 2017; Kosiba et al., 2019; Mulholland et al., 2017) so their inclusion in the data set could slightly bias the results toward a stronger relationship between snowbands and heavier surface snow than is true for stations further from the Great Lake shores.

 The years 2012-2023 were chosen since 2012 is the start of the period when dual-polarization radar data are available from US NWS radars.
 Use of dual-polarization products allows us to remove melting and mixed precipitation observations, often confused for heavy snow, from our analysis (discussed in Sec.
 2.1.3).
 The full list of storms are tabulated in Table S1 in the Supplementary Material.